openstax/napkin-notes/reedstrm/cte-css-rules.md

 - collation (moving/copying content)
 - numbering

-Collation must precede numbering, since in some cases, numbering happens in sequence in the post-collated document (out of order for original source - i.e. diff types of exercises all numbered sequentially at chapter end)
+Collation must both precede and follow numbering.
+In some cases, numbering happens in sequence in the post-collated document (out of order for original source - i.e.  diff types of exercises all numbered sequentially at chapter end) In other cases, the content is numbered in the parent`s context, and that number "follows" the content to it`s new location - e.g. answers at the end-of-book are numbered by the exercise numbers that happen at end of chapter.
+On further consideration, I think this is a case of the "references" pattern - the local number is that assigned in a remote location, so we handle it in the link-reference cleanup pass.

-collation can be done in a single pass, provided that no copy/move can target an earlier point in the document (no move _up_).
+Collation can be done in a single pass, provided that no copy/move can target an earlier point in the document (no move _up_).
 Can validate the RuleSet doc to be sure that every needed target is at least defined (need the doc to be sure that pending() rule actually matches anything, though)